Containing Health Care Costs

 Although malpractice costs are a small fraction of overall costs, malpractice costs for certain physicians can consume a considerable part of their annual income.
 Reforms that significantly decrease the number of suits and settlements should eventually lower premiums and greatly benefit these physicians; such reforms may also decrease the use of unnecessary, defensive medicine.

-Because of health care reform, limiting access to health care, which payors have traditionally done to contain costs, will probably decrease in the US.
+Because of health care reform, limiting access to health care, which payors have traditionally done to contain costs, has decreased in the US.

 Unnecessary medical care is easier to define than eliminate and even to recognize.